suffolklibraries/lgc/content/collections/events/dirty-work-part-one-1.md

     content:
       -
         type: text
-        text: 'The venue for part one sits on the High Street in Saxmundham.
+        text: 'The venue for part two is at The Old Theatre, Framlingham.
 The closet ' -
         type: text
         marks: